gautamnaik1994/personal-website/_data/siteData/websiteStaticContent.md

 One of my key strengths is building multi-platform websites that are optimized for different devices using responsive web design.
 I understand the importance of ensuring that websites are accessible and user-friendly, regardless of the platform or device being used.

-What sets me apart from others is my working knowledge of backend technologies, such as **Python, NodeJS, Fast API, MySQL, and DynamoDB**.
+What sets me apart from others is my working knowledge of backend technologies, such as **Python, NodeJS, Fast API, MySQL and DynamoDB**.
 I am also proficient in building serverless applications using AWS Lambda and deploying them using AWS Cloud Development Kit.

 Overall, I am a detail-oriented engineer with a passion for creating exceptional user experiences that meet the highest standards of quality and performance.